Rural King

 Rural King Supply is a farm supply store based in Mattoon, Illinois, United States.
-Founded in 1960, as of 2024, the chain has 135 stores in the U.S. states of Florida, Georgia, Illinois, Indiana, Kentucky, Tennessee, Ohio, Michigan, Missouri, North Carolina, Pennsylvania, Virginia, West Virginia, and Alabama.
+Founded in 1960, as of 2024, the chain has 135 stores in the U.S. states of Florida, Georgia, Illinois, Indiana, Kentucky, Tennessee, Ohio, Maryland, Michigan, Mississippi, Missouri, North Carolina, Pennsylvania, South Carolina, Virginia, West Virginia, and Alabama.
 The company also operates an online store, as well as offering an online gun store.